I-Dont-Remember/site/content/blog/life-has-no-speed-limits.md

 ### Assumption #1: the average pace is law

-How long it takes to do certain activities are just "known".
+How long it takes to do certain activities are just _"known"_.
 Brush your teeth = 2 minutes, a college degree = 4 years, waiting at the DMV = 10 years, etc. We know them as facts, but humans have so much variety, how could we possibly all operate at the exact same pace?
 Likely we are succumbing to the [anchoring effect](https://www.verywellmind.com/what-is-the-anchoring-bias-2795029).
 Once we collectively agree on how long something should take, that's the starting point of future estimates.
 We take the average pace as a law, rather than suggestion.

 ### Assumption #2: daunting, hand-wavy estimates are correct